 Poor communication between healthcare staff not only has the ability to affect the patient experience, but it can attribute to a financial loss at various facilities and negatively affect workplace morale.

-Although ways to improve communication may not happen overnight, the effort is critical to reduce miscommunication and stress for both healthcare workers and patients.
-Here are 5 ways to improve communication among your healthcare staff.
+Although ways to improve communication may not happen overnight, the effort is critical to reduce miscommunication and alleviate stress for both healthcare workers and patients.
+Here are five ways to ensure effective communication between healthcare professionals.

-Before you can make improvements to your internal communication, you need to assess the current methods.
-As someone who works in the healthcare sector, you already know how important it is to avoid making costly and potentially fatal mistakes.
+Before you can make improvements to your internal communication, you need to assess your current efforts.
+As someone who works in the healthcare sector, you already know how important it is to avoid making costly and even potentially fatal mistakes.

 Are there any obvious gaps in your communication that result in mistakes?
 Take detailed inventory of what works and what doesn’t.

 Once you’ve assessed your communication, it’s time to ask for feedback and create an internal communications strategy.
 A great example of good communication is allowing your staff to have a voice, listen to their feedback, and make appropriate changes.
 If you want to improve communication, you must be willing to listen.